The Pathological Charmer

 (continued below)

-This article appears in my book, "Malignant Self Love - Narcissism Revisited"
+This article appears in my book, "Malignant Self-love: Narcissism Revisited"

-Click HERE to buy the print edition from Barnes and Noble or HERE to buy it from Amazon or HERE to buy it from The Book Source
+Click HERE to buy the print edition from Barnes and Noble

 Click HERE to buy the print edition from the publisher and receive a BONUS PACK

-Click HERE to buy various electronic books (e-books) about narcissists, psychopaths, and abuse in relationships
+Click HERE to buy electronic books (e-books) and video lectures (DVDs) about narcissists, psychopaths, and abuse in relationships

-Click HERE to buy the ENTIRE SERIES of eight electronic books (e-books) about narcissists, psychopaths, and abuse in relationships
+Click HERE to buy the ENTIRE SERIES of sixteen electronic books (e-books) about narcissists, psychopaths, and abuse in relationships

 In some cases, pathological charm involves more than a grain of sadism.
-It provokes in the narcissist sexual arousal by inflicting the "pain" of subjugation on the beguiled who "cannot help" but be enchanted.
+It provokes in the narcissist sexual arousal by inflicting the "pain" of subjugation on the beguiled - who "cannot help" but be enchanted.
 Conversely, the pathological charmer engages in infantile magical thinking.
 He uses charm to help maintain object constancy and fend off abandonment – in other words, to ensure that the person he "bewitched" won't disappear on him.

 Pathological charmers react with rage and aggression when their intended targets prove to be impervious and resistant to their lure.
 This kind of narcissistic injury – being spurned and rebuffed – makes them feel threatened, rejected, and denuded.
 Being ignored amounts to a challenge to their uniqueness, entitlement, control, and superiority.
 Narcissists wither without constant Narcissistic Supply.
 When their charm fails to elicit it – they feel annulled, non-existent, and "dead".